Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 2. **Performance**: **Self-alignment** is crucial for maintaining and improving alignment performance.
 By leveraging a model's own reasoning and critique capabilities, self-alignment methods can dynamically address alignment weaknesses without relying on static, human-defined rules.
 This ensures more robust and adaptable performance across various scenarios.

-DRPO combines the strengths of two recent demanding alignment paradigms—self-alignment and tuning-free alignment—offering a powerful framework for achieving superior alignment performance with minimal cost and maximum adaptability.
+DRPO combines the strengths of these two recent demanding alignment paradigms—self-alignment and tuning-free alignment—offering a powerful framework for achieving superior alignment performance with minimal cost and maximum adaptability.

 ### How DRPO works?